csc7/PP1_CI_TGC/README.md

 ___
 # 1. Project Goals
-The goals of the project is to develop a website for a company that provides several geophysical services for diverse projects in the curren energy transition towards greener energies and less CO2 emissions.
+The goals of the project is to develop a website for a company that provides several geophysical services for diverse projects in the current energy transition towards greener energies and less CO2 emissions.

-Specifically, the goals are the following ones:
+Specifically, the goals of the project are the following ones:
-* To show all services that the company offers.
+- To build a website that provides users a summarised view of the company and the services it offers.
-* To offer the company a simple way of being contacted.
+- To provide a point of contact for offering (by the company) and requesting services (by clients).
-* To offer the company a simple way of selling services.
+- To build a website where navigation is easy and intuitive.
-* To offer the comapny a simple way of showing its structure.
+- To offer an easy call to action for requesting services.
-* To provide users a clear view of the services available.
+- To build a website which is itself an advertising tool.
-* To provide users a simple way of requesting services.
+- To have a good design, inline with company's services.
-* to provide users a simple way of contacting the company.
+- To have the website visible in search engines.
 <br><br><br>

 ___